-Investment Type Fair Value Maturity (Years) Weighted Average LOGIC weighted Average LOUIC \$32,866 Less than 1 year Less than 1 year
+Investment Type Fair Value Maturity (Years) Wajahtad A. LOGIC \$32,866 Less than 1 year Weighted Average 40-,000 Doss than I year Less than 1 year

 The City participates in one Local Government Investment Pool: LOGIC.
 The City invests in LOGIC to provide its liquidity needs.
 All are local government investment pool established in conformity with the Inter-local Cooperation Act Chapter 791 of the Texas Government Code and the Public Investment Act Chapter 2256 of the Code.
 LOGIC is 2 (a) 7 like funds meaning that it is structured similar to a money market mutual fund.
 Such funds allow shareholders the ability to deposit or withdraw funds on a daily basis.
 Interest rates are adjusted daily and the fund seeks to maintain a constant net asset value of \$1.00, although this cannot be guaranteed.
 The City considers the holdings in these funds to have a one day weighted average maturity.
 This is due to the fact that the share position can usually be redeemed each day at the discretion of the shareholder short of a significant change in value.
 The LOGIC funds are within the Governmental Activities.